-- The settlor must reside outside the Seychelles for the duration of the trust; at least one trustee must reside in the jurisdiction, but this trustee may be an IBC, which shall not thus be deemed as resident; an IBC may therefore be a settlor;
+- The settlor must reside outside the Seychelles for the duration of the trust; at least one trustee must reside in the jurisdiction, but this trustee may be an IBC, which is hence not deemed as resident.
+An IBC may therefore be a settlor.

 - The trust property may not include any Seychelles movable or immovable property.

-- The standard perpetuity period is 100 years; but it does not apply to purpose trusts;
+- The standard perpetuity period is 100 years, though this does not apply to purpose trusts.

 - Forced heirship judgements are specifically excluded.